-The number of recruitment detection trawls sets the protocol for how many otter trawl (OT04) deployments should be utilized within each selected bend for recruitment-detection sampling.
+The number of recruitment detection trawls sets the protocol for how many otter trawl (OT04) deployments should be utilized within each selected bend for detect age-0 recruits.
 Nine choices for the number of recruitment detection trawls were considered: 0, 2, 3, 4, 5-9, 10-19, 20-29, 30-39, and 40-49.
 With many uncertainties (e.g., recruitment level, interception locations, detection probability) associated with pallid sturgeon recruitment, it is important that decision makers have a wide range of choices when it comes to the number of trawls used in recruitment detection.
 Low detection of age-1 recruits in past sampling efforts suggests that a large number of trawls (e.g., 40-49) may be required to increase the chances that the monitoring program will detect a recruit.
 However, recruitment-detection trawling may not always be worth the effort, and in these situations decision makers can choose not to trawl for recruits (0 trawls).

 Nature Nodes